ponnhide/patchworklib/README.md

 `pip install git+https://github.com/ponnhide/patchworklib.git`

 ## News
+#### 03272022: Version 0.4.0 is released.
+- Add docstring for each method and class
+- Add some new methods of `patchworklib.Bricks` class to set common label, title, spine and colorbar for `Brick` objets in the `Bricks` object.
+　For usage, please refer to the docstring or the example codes on [Google colab]().

 #### 02042022: Version 0.3.6 is released.
 - Sum bugs relating with the function to arrange multiple polar plot objects.